 Vocabulary is the knowledge and understanding of words.
 It is the ability to use words effectively and understand them in different contexts.

 Comprehension is the ability to understand, analyze, integrate, and use what you have read, whether it be words, sentences, paragraphs, articles, or books.

-Scholar Within’s Summer Reading Program integrates the five principles of reading with curriculum to improve overall reading skills.
+Scholar Within’s Summer Reading Program integrates all five principles of reading with a step-by-step curriculum to improve overall reading skills.

 When you bridge phonemic awareness with phonics, you create a strong foundation of the building blocks of language, reading, and spelling.
 By taking this a step further and learning the spelling patterns, you can learn to spell thousands of words by following the patterns.